 An initiative of the City of Minneapolis to improve the growth, sales, distribution, and consumption of healthy, locally grown foods within the city and the surrounding region.
 Read the Urban Agriculture Policy Plan, approved by Minneapolis City Council in the Summer 2011.
 Read Gardening Matters' Public Response to the Minneapolis Urban Agriculture Topical Plan

-City of St. Paul Garden Website
+City of St. Paul Healthy and Local Food website

 Saint Paul-Ramsey County Food and Nutrution Commission

 The Saint Paul - Ramsey County Food and Nutrition Commission is a forum for public and private stakeholders to assess how local food systems are operating and suggest policies, share information and plan for increased access to safe, affordable and nutritious foods.

 Public Policy Case Studies (Local and National)

 2002 Report by Matthew B. Mikolajewski, graduate student at School of Architecture & Urban Planning, University of Wisconsin-Milwaukee.
 Describes the status of community gardening in Milwaukee, explores major issues gardens face, and looks at how other organizations are addressing similar problems.